YogeshJain96/Assignments/Algo-MD5/Readme.md

 # ALGORITHM

+The algorithm takes as input a message of arbitrary length and produces as output a 128-bit "fingerprint" or "message digest" of the input.
+It is often misunderstood that it is computationally infeasible to produce two messages having the same message digest, or to produce any message having a given prespecified target message digest.

 MD5 processes a variable-length message into a fixed-length output of 128 bits.
 The input message is broken up into chunks of 512-bit blocks (sixteen 32-bit words); the message is padded so that its length is divisible by 512.

-The output from MD5 is a 128-bit message digest value.
+The output from MD5 is always a 128-bit message digest value.

 Computation of the MD5 digest value is performed in separate stages that process each 512-bit block of data along with the value computed in the preceding stage:

 * The first stage begins with the message digest values initialized using consecutive hexadecimal numerical values
 * Each stage includes four message digest passes which manipulate values in the current data block and values processed from the previous block
 * The final value computed from the last block becomes the MD5 digest for that block.